vectorgrp/sil-kit/docs/api/participantcontroller.rst

     sends an appropriate system-wide ``Stop`` command -- this is an implementation detail that should not be relied on.

+Synchronizing an application thread with the simulation task
+"""""""""""""""""""""""""""
+In special cases, it may be required to synchronize some application thread with the execution of the simulation task.
+That is, the application wants to execute some code between time steps (given by invocations of the simulation task), _but on a different thread_ than where the simulation task is executing.
+To achieve this, use :cpp:func:`SetSimulationTaskAsync()<ib::mw::sync::IParticipantController::SetSimulationTaskAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<ib::mw::sync::IParticipantController::CompleteSimulationTask()>` to let the VIB continue the simulation.
+If the simulation task has been assigned using that function, execution will stop after the simulation task has finished executing.
+By invoking :cpp:func:`CompleteSimulationTask()<ib::mw::sync::IParticipantController::CompleteSimulationTask()>` VIB's simulation loop
+(implemented in :cpp:func:`RunAsync<ib::mw::sync::IParticipantController::RunAsync()>`) will continue to the next time step.

 Setup Dependent Configuration